aosabook/500lines/objmodel/chapter.md

 ![](figures/inheritance.png)

 Now the first test passes.
 The second test checks that reading and writing attributes works on classes as well.
-It's easy to write, and immediately passes.
+It's easy to write, and passes immediately.

 ````python
 def test_read_write_field_class():